k4cg/nichtparasoup/docs/usage.md

 when you start _nichtparasoup_
 1. system will fill up cache by startup
-1. system starts up the webserver
+1. system starts up the web-server
 1. point your browser to the configured localhost:5000/ or whatever is configured in the config
 1. start page will request single images randomly by /get and show it
 1. when system's cache is empty, it will be refilled by the crawler automatically